GreenProgram/Trampoline/README.md

 6) Any other information that you think will be useful

 # I have a question!
-Please do not use the Issue Tracker for questions.
-Instead, use our Discord channel: https://discord.gg/GMCK7VM
+If the Wiki does not answer your question, please do not use the Issue Tracker for questions and use our Discord support channel: https://discord.gg/GMCK7VM instead.